Redocly/redocly-cli/docs/rules/arazzo/criteria-unique.md

 | ------ | ------------- |
 | 1.0.0  | ✅            |

-## API design principles
+## Design principles

-The criteria list must not contain duplicated assertions.
+To avoid redundancy and confusion, the assertions in the criteria list must not be duplicated.

 ## Configuration